Centennial Celebration 1908 - 2008

 "Original account of the greatest race ever...
 It's a must" Read the Antique Automobile review in the May/June 2008 issue of the Antique Automobile Club of America member's magazine.
 If you would like a copy of The Great Automobile Race - New York to Paris 1908 signed by the author, click: Request for copy of The Great Automobile Race

 [New!]
 The Great Race New York to Paris 1908 DVD is now available!
 See the incredible story unfold in the words of the winner George Schuster, as told by his Great Grandson Jeff Mahl.
 Packed with original images from the epic 1908 Race, the saga of this triumph of men and machines brings to life a turning point in automotive history.
 For his accomplishments, George Schuster was inducted into the Automotive Hall of Fame and the winning American built Thomas Flyer is featured in the Harrah Collection of the National Automobile Museum in Reno, NV.
-This professionally produced DVD is now available online at the Coker Tire Store
+This professionally produced DVD is now available click: Request for DVD The Great Race - New York to Paris 1908

 For a map of the original 1908 New York to Paris Race route, visit: Google Map - Greatest Race of 1908